 15. Orange County Fair / OC Night Market

 Located at the Costa Mesa Events Center, the Orange County Fair runs from mid-July through mid-August.
 This isn’t a quaint country-style fair.
 It’s bright and loud with amped-up EDM music playing on the rides with flashing lights.
 As with most amusement parks, I recommend going in the late afternoon and spending most of your time there at night, when it’s cooler and more romantic.
 Food is definitely not healthy but sinfully good, i.e., everything is fried (and not cheap!)
 Although admission is cheap ($14 on weekends as of this writing), the games, food, and rides all add up.
 So, it’s not exactly a cheap night out, but it can be fun if you’re into this sort of stuff.
 Look for half-off admission coupons on Groupon.

 The OC Night Market is located in the same space as the Fair but happens only a few days in May, June, and August.
 The emphasis is on higher-end food-truck-type food.
 Lines can get insanely long so don’t arrive hungry (or arrive really early when the lines are short).
 Oh, and bring a lot of cash, because they don’t take credit.
 There are also lots of vendors and carnival-type games.
 This can be fun if you are prepared and know what you are getting into.

 If Disneyland is a great date idea, then Knott’s must be too.
 Knott’s offers real roller coasters as opposed to Disneyland’s kiddy rides.
 Oh, and the food is a bit better too.
-I highly recommend purchasing your tickets in advance, as there is a huge savings.
+I highly recommend purchasing your tickets online in advance, as there are huge savings.